USD Coin (USDC) Price Reaches $1.00

 USD Coin Token Trading

-USD Coin can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as USD Coin directly using U.S. dollars.
-Investors seeking to acquire USD Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USD Coin using one of the exchanges listed above.
+USD Coin can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as USD Coin directly using US dollars.
+Investors seeking to acquire USD Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy USD Coin using one of the aforementioned exchanges.

 Receive News & Updates for USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.